HAIV-Lab/SSIAT/README.md

 - **CUB200** **ImageNet-R** **ImageNet-A**  **VTAB**: Reference [Revisiting](https://github.com/zhoudw-zdw/RevisitingCIL)

 These subsets are sampled from the original datasets.
-Please note that I do not have the right to distribute these datasets.
+Please note that we  do not have the right to distribute these datasets.
 If the distribution violates the license, I shall provide the filenames instead.

 You need to modify the path of the datasets in `./utils/data.py`  according to your own path.